-- 6.15 Fenland District Council's Wind Turbine Development Policy Guidance states that wind turbine developments within 2km of Conservation Areas and Listed Buildings will need to be carefully assessed to ensure there are not significant adverse effects on the settings of these features. - 6.16 South Holland District Council's Supplementary Planning Guidance on Wind Energy similarly states that turbines demonstrated to have a significant adverse effect upon the views of church towers or spires (within Conservation Areas) within a 2km radius will be considered unacceptable.

-- 6.17 South Northamptonshire's draft SPD 'Wind Turbines in the Open Countryside' requires proposed developments to be accompanied by a cultural heritage impact assessment which takes into account all listed buildings, conservation areas and historic parks and gardens within 5km of the site boundary. - 6.18 Torridge District Council's 'Wind Energy Policy' statement contains a section on cultural heritage, and the need to consider the impacts of wind energy development on historic sites, although it does not recommend specific separation distances.
+- 6.15 Fenland District Council's Wind Turbine Development Policy Guidance states that wind turbine developments within 2km of Conservation Areas and Listed Buildings will need to be carefully assessed to ensure there are not significant adverse effects on the settings of these features. - 6.16 South Holland District Council's Supplementary Planning Guidance on Wind Energy similarly states that turbines demonstrated to have a significant adverse effect upon the views of church towers or spires (within Conservation Areas) within a 2km radius will be considered unacceptable. - 6.17 South Northamptonshire's draft SPD 'Wind Turbines in the Open Countryside' requires proposed developments to be accompanied by an assessment which takes into account designated and undesignated heritage assets, stating that the extent of any potential impact will change depending on the nature of the asset and local topography cultural heritage impact assessment which takes into account all listed buildings, conservation areas and historic parks and gardens within 5km of the site boundary. - 6.18 Torridge District Council's 'Wind Energy Policy' statement contains a section on cultural heritage, and the need to consider the impacts of wind energy development on historic sites, although it does not recommend specific separation distances.

 - 6.19 Due the high number of heritage assets within Cherwell District, detailed consideration will be given to the direct and indirect impacts of wind turbine proposals on the historic environment.
 The guidance in this document relates particularly to the indirect impacts on the setting and visual amenity of historic sites.
 Like many of the other impacts discussed in this document, the significance of impacts on heritage assets, and the acceptability of these impacts, will vary on a case by case basis and will depend, for example, on sight lines or topography.
 Significance and acceptability will also depend on the 'significance' or value of the heritage asset itself, and the extent to which the asset, and the reasons for its designation or protection, would be compromised by the development.
 This document does not define the 'significance' of heritage assets or the impacts upon them.
-However, the established categorisation of assets such as Listed Buildings could inform an appropriate definition of significance (for example, Grade I listed buildings are of a higher, and more significant, value, than Grade II or Grade II\ listed buildings). - One key theme emerging from the brief review of appeal decisions and other authorities' guidance documents is that significant impacts are more likely within 2km of the heritage asset, and may extend to a distance of up to 5km.
+However, the established categorisation of assets such as Listed Buildings could inform an appropriate definition of significance (for example, Grade I listed buildings are of a higher, and more significant, value, than Grade II or Grade II listed buildings). - 6.20 One key theme emerging from the brief review of appeal decisions and other authorities' guidance documents is that significant impacts are more likely within 2km of the heritage asset, and may extend to a distance of up to 5km.
 There are examples where impacts were found to be unacceptable at a distance of over 5km but this is more likely to apply in exceptional circumstances dependent on the sensitivity of the asset and the details of the proposal.